-Contact The Barker Law Firm today if you have suffered personal injuries as a result of a defective product.
+Contact the St Petersburg product liability lawyers at The Barker Law Firm today if you have suffered personal injuries as a result of a defective product.
 You will immediately receive prompt, courteous attention, and the help you need in deciding how to deal with medical bills, property damage, wage loss, insurance claims, and other important questions that you or your family may have following an accident.

 Defective or dangerously manufactured products cause thousands of injuries, and even deaths, every year.
 Product liability law determines who is responsible for the dangerous or defective products, and the injuries caused by an unsuspecting consumer.
 It is different from ordinary injury aw and sometimes this makes it easier for an injured person, or a decedent’s estate, to recover damages.

 In a product liability claim, the manufacturer or seller is held liable for producing and placing on the market and in the hands of a consumer a product which, because it is defectively designed, is dangerous to the user.
 Not only the manufacturer, but each seller of the product in the distribution chain can be held legally responsible for the injury or death of a consumer who used that product.

 Essentially, the product liability law requires that any product which will end up in the hands of a consumer must meet the ordinary expectations of the consumer.
 One of those implied expectations is that the product is safe, without defect, and will not cause the consumer to be injured or die from its use.
 If a product has a defect or poses an unknown and undisclosed danger to the consumer, the product does not meet the consumer’s ordinary expectations.

 Typically, product liability claims are based on state laws, and brought under the theories of negligence, strict liability, or breach of warranty.
 In addition, a set of commercial statutes in each state, modeled on the Uniform Commercial Code, will contain warranty rules affecting product liability.